janeyziqinglin/OfferOptics/README.md

 To get started with OfferOptics, follow the instructions in the [Installation Guide](/path/to/your/installation_guide.md).

-## Contributing

-We welcome contributions from the community.
-To contribute to OfferOptics, please follow the guidelines outlined in the [Contribution Guide](/path/to/your/contribution_guide.md).

-## License

-OfferOptics is open-source software released under the [MIT License](/path/to/your/LICENSE).

 # User Manual of Job Offer Comparison App